Table of Contents

 There are many vet-recommended dog treats available in the market, depending on the need of your pooch.

 It's important to understand that in most cases, vet-recommended treats for dogs are based on opinion, their own personal philosophies, which schools they attended, and what their professional experience has taught them.

-In this article, we'll discuss what we as pet owners often hear veterinarians recommend to dog owners as the best choice of healthy dog treats.
+In this article, we'll discuss what we, as pet owners, often hear veterinarians recommend to dog owners as the best choice of healthy dog treats.

-This by no means that you should choose these treats without doing your own research or consulting with a vet yourself.
+This is by no means that you should choose these treats without doing your own research or consulting with a vet yourself.

 Some may encourage you to feed your pet homemade dog treats, while others may suggest a combination of the three.

 What your vet recommends should be based on your dog's age, breed, weight, size, and medical conditions.